MAJOR PROJECTS - DUE DECEMBER 1ST

 - 10-15 items of support material with descriptions/relevant information, links to websites and social media are acceptable but should be included with directions/guidance on what to view

-- If you are applying as a curator, please also include a detailed budget
+- If you are applying as a curator, please also include a project budget

 Applications for Major Projects are accepted from artists and groups at all stages of their careers who meet Canada Council's definition of a professional artist - joint/group applications or guest curatorial applications will also be considered.